any-docs/css/content/reference/values/system-color/index.md

 ### Using system colors

-In this example we have a button that normally gets its contrast using the {{cssxref("box-shadow")}} property.
+In this example we have a button that normally gets its contrast using the `box-shadow` property.
 In forced colors mode, `box-shadow` is forced to `none`, so the example uses the `forced-colors` media feature to ensure there is a border of the appropriate color (`ButtonBorder` in this case).

 #### HTML